-It turns out, attention researchers have been studying how people focus on the big picture or on the features that make them up, using Navon figures.
-In a Navon figure, a big shape is composed of multiple smaller shapes.
-The original version used letters, but people have also used geometric shapes (Kimchi & Palmer).
+Attention researchers have been studying how people focus on the big picture or on the features that make them up, using Navon figures.
+Each Navon figure looks like a big shape composed of multiple smaller shapes.
+The original version was made up of letters, but people have also used geometric shapes (Kimchi & Palmer).
 You can study this by giving a person a random cue that indicates if he should identify the small feature or the big shape as fast as possible.

-For instance, one study showed that writing about either a positive or negative experiences changed if people people focused on the the global or local levels (Gasper & Clore).
-The experimental design literally forces people to choose between the big picture and the details.
+For instance, one study showed that writing about either a positive or negative experience changed if people people focused on the the global or local level of the Navon figure (Gasper & Clore).
+This experimental design literally forced people to choose between the big picture and the details.

-The subjects were prompted to write about either a positive or negative personal experience.
+In this study, subjects were prompted to write about either a positive or negative personal experience.
 Then, they were shown a modified Navon shape, and asked to choose which (of two) other Navon shapes were more similar to the cue.
 One shape was similar on the local level (small triangles making up a large square).
 The other shape was similar on the global level (a large triangle made of little squares).
-People who wrote about positive experiences were more likely to choose based on global similarity, whereas people who wrote about a negative experience focused on the local feature.
+People who wrote about positive experiences were more likely to choose based on global similarity, whereas people who wrote about a negative experience chose based on the local feature.

 This suggests that mood influences what type of information we pay attention to.

-Shifting this question to memory requires changing a few key aspects of the experimental design.
+Shifting this question to memory required changing a few key aspects of the experimental design.

 Faces have both global and local information.
 I’m sure you can remember someone’s striking blue eyes or big crooked nose very vividly.
 Those individual features are local information.
 But, we also rely on the global configuration of all of the facial features.
 Where are someone's eyes, nose, and mouth in relation to each other?
-These features are always in the same configuration.
+These features are always in the same configuration, even though the precise spacing varies across people.
 We process this global information fluidly and expertly.
 (I don’t know about you, but I’ve been honing this skill since I was a baby!).

 Here's a demonstration of how important global information is to recognize faces.
 We can disrupt the global processing, simply by flipping the face upside down.
 Take a look at the right-side up and upside-down faces (Maurer, Le Grand, Mondloch).
 They are pictures of the same face, right?
 Click the button to see the upside-down face flipped.

 Well, they are the same face, but the features have been re-arranged!
+That means you used the features to recognize the upside-down face -- you weren't able to process the configural information properly, so you just ignored it.
 I remember being shocked by this reveal the first time I saw it.
-This effect is called the "Thatcher effect", because the first experiment that manipulated faces in this way used an image of Margaret Thatcher (Thompson, Peter).
+This effect is called the "Thatcher effect", because the first experiment that manipulated faces in this way used an image of Margaret Thatcher (Peter Thompson).

 The second experimental feature I changed was the mood induction.
 Faces are interesting, because we form strong associations for them.
 Think of anyone you've met only a handful of times.
 You might have some kind of narrative or anecdote that describes that person (like that guy you met at a party who told the story about meeting President Obama at an ice cream shop).

 I took advantage of this natural tendency to form associations between people and narratives.
-Rather than having subjects write about their own past experience to alter their mood, I tailored positive and negative stories to be directly relevant to the faces that subjects studied for the memory test.
+Rather than having subjects write about their own past experience to alter their mood, I tailored positive and negative stories to be directly relevant to the faces they studied for the memory test.
 I wrote a bunch of happy and sad vignettes and had subjects read one before studying a face.
-In this way, a happy or sad story was uniquely associated to each face.
+In this way, a happy or sad story was uniquely associated with each face.

 Later, I tested subjects' memory of the faces.
 For the test, I showed them the faces they’d seen before mixed with an equal number of brand new faces.
 Subjects always studied the faces right-side up.
 However, at the test, they saw the face presented either right-side up or upside-down.

 Although the sad/happy stories were only shown during the first viewing of the face, they strongly influenced whether participants focused on the global features or the details of the face.
-People remembered upright faces better when they were associated with a happy story, but they remembered upside down faces better when the faces had been associated with a sad story.
-Happy associations cause participants to remember global information whereas sad associations cause participants to remember local information.
-(Bridge, 2010)
+People remembered upright faces better when they were associated with a happy story, but they remembered upside-down faces better when the faces had been associated with a sad story.
+In this way, happy associations caused participants to remember global information, whereas sad associations caused participants to remember local information (Bridge, 2010).